Sharp bounds for fractional operator with $L^{\alpha,r'}$-H\"ormander conditions: Sharp bounds for norm inequality

 \begin{obs} The first approximation of this type for the fractional integral, using the sparse technique, appears in \cite{CU15}.
 In this paper the author does not prove the sharpness of the constant.
-In the case $r=1$, the fractional integral $I_\alpha$, we obtain he same sharp bound as in \cite{LMPT10}.
+In the case $r=1$, the appropriate sparse operator for the fractional integral $I_\alpha$, we obtain the same sharp bound as in \cite{AMPRR17}.
 If $\alpha=0$, we get the same sharp bound as in \cite{L16}. \end{obs}